Everyone reading this.. must take good care of yourself arh.. The weather very bad arh.. sometimes so warm sometimes so cold. -.-'''

 "It is very difficult for an extrovert to understand

-," write the education experts Jill D. Burruss and Lisa Kaenzig.
+an introvert," write the education experts Jill D. Burruss and Lisa Kaenzig.

 Extroverts are easy for introverts to understand, because